 Hi Tina, it’s an honor to have you on the platform.
 Thanks for taking the time to share your story with us – to start maybe you can share some of your backstory with our readers?

-I am the daughter of Taiwanese immigrants and was born in Dallas, TX., but raised in Chinatown of New York City.
+Hi!
+Thank you so much for having me!
+I’m the daughter of Taiwanese immigrants, was born in Dallas, TX., and raised in Chinatown of New York City.
 As a little kid, I always loved disappearing into make-believe worlds.
 I was curious what it would be like to be someone else – to feel like someone else.
 I thought it was impossible to become an actor since I did not see many people that looked like me on stage or in TV & Film.
 My parents hoped I would choose a traditional/stable career and become a doctor or a lawyer.
-Becoming an artist was my secret wish and this desire came from a place within me that I cannot articulate.
-It was strange that I could feel like I was destined to be something AND feel so much self-doubt.
-I was lucky that in public school, I had some amazing teachers that saw some talent in me and encouraged me to apply to art school.
-I didn’t yet have the courage to audition for acting schools – I was especially not ready to compete against other New York City kids that had been acting since they were toddlers.
-Much to my parent’s chagrin, I got into LaGuardia High School of Music and Art & Performing Arts – the “FAME high school” – with the portfolio my teacher helped me put together.
-I studied fine arts for the first year but I couldn’t stop thinking about acting – my dirty secret.
+Becoming an artist was my secret wish and this desire came from a place deep within me.
+It was strange that I could feel like I was destined to share something with world AND feel SO much self-doubt.
+I was lucky that in public school, I had some incredible teachers that saw some talent in me.
+I didn’t yet have the courage to audition for acting schools.
+With the help of my art teacher, I made a portfolio and got into LaGuardia High School of Music and Art & Performing Arts – the “FAME high school” – I studied fine arts for the first year but I couldn’t stop thinking about acting – my dirty secret.
 Finally, I got the courage to audition for the Drama department without telling anyone.
 I was accepted and quietly transferred departments.
-I ended up getting cast in the senior show as the leading character.
-The first and only play my grandmother ever saw me in.
+I ended up getting cast in the senior show as the lead character.
+It was the first play my grandmother and my mother ever saw me in.

 Flash forward, I was able to get real agents and a wonderful manager.
 I am currently recurring on DAYS OF OUR LIVES as D.A.
 MELINDA TRASK and am voicing several voice-over projects.
 I am a member of two incredible local theatre companies: Ammunition Theatre for which I am a founding member and served as Artistic Director for its first five years, and IAMA Theatre Company.
-Dear to my heart is my production company, 1:1 Productions, that I Co-Founded with Karla Mosley in 2016.
+Also, dear to my heart is my production company, 1:1 Productions, that I co-founded with Karla Mosley in 2016.
 Our mission is to champion Women of Color in front of and behind the camera.
-We have produced and have had successful festival runs for our multiple projects including the short, XIN, which I wrote, starred in and dedicated to my mother.
-We are very excited to be heading into post-production for our newest project we shot during Labor Day weekend.
+We have produced and had successful festival runs for multiple projects including the short, XIN, which I wrote, starred in and dedicated to my late mother and to Karla’s father.

 The pandemic has really highlighted how much community means to me and how much I need it to thrive.
 I’m really looking forward to safely re-emerging, re-connecting with, engaging in, and contributing to all that culture that LA has to offer.